 - Reasonable medical costs, including necessary surgeries, X-rays, dental or eye treatments, medical procedures, prosthetic devices and professional nursing

 - Ambulance services

 - Replacement of necessary services provided by the injured party, such as family care or household maintenance, if the injured is not an income producer

-Texas requires that every driver is offered at least $2,500 of PIP insurance, but you can typically obtain coverage for $5,000 or $10,000 if you want additional financial protection.
+Texas requires that every driver is offered at least $2,500 of PIP insurance.
+You can typically obtain coverage for $5,000 or $10,000 if you want additional financial protection.
 The policy limit extends to each person injured in an accident, and it refers to the total amount of benefits available across all expenses.
-So, if you and your spouse were involved in a car accident, and you had $5,000 of PIP insurance in place, your insurance would cover up to $5,000 in expenses for you and $5,000 in expenses for your spouse.
-If you had broken your leg and were taken to the hospital, that $5,000 could be used for an ambulance trip, receiving X-rays and having your leg treated, but that would be the maximum amount of money available from your PIP coverage across all costs.